 5:30 PM: It’s time for McCormick to run a soundcheck with the artist.
 Being onstage before the event allows performers to test out the space and settle into the improved backstage areas, including a crossover that makes it easy to move between the sides of the stage.
 The artist can then relax backstage until show time, enjoying a renovated artist green room space.
 They now also dine on freshly prepared meals from Faessen, a relatively new service which has been a hit with performers.

 Over in the kitchen, Faessen and his team work quickly to deliver top-notch meals to hungry guests.
-An exciting change this year is a move away from disposable materials to china and silverware, further identifying The Barns as a culinary destination.
+Last year, the team moved away from using disposable dining materials.
+Based on the success, they will continue using china and silverware this season—both committing to environmental sustainability and further identifying The Barns as a culinary destination.

 7:30 PM: Sikora opens the doors of the German Barn and audiences begin to fill the seats in anticipation of an unforgettable performance.
 He encourages patrons to take in the remarkable physical space—look up at the balcony that used to be a hayloft, see the history of the timber beams, and consider what founder Mrs. Shouse had in mind when creating this special place.
 Sikora shares, “While many exciting upgrades have recently been made to the other areas of the building, the architecture of the German Barn and the Scottish Barn has remained relatively untouched.
 You just can’t improve on perfection.”

 8 PM: Show time!
 Sikora gets that taste of success every night once he has everyone seated and the lights start to dim.
 McCormick takes over from there, managing the control board for sound, lighting, and more to ensure a stellar show.
 For Sikora, McCormick, and Faessen, the signs of an excellent night are seeing eager faces as patrons arrive, listening to the first few notes from the stage, and hearing applause as connections are made between artist and audience.